 Cryptocurrency is considered a capital asset.
-This means that it is subject to capital gains tax.
-With capital gains tax, you do not need to report purchasing your crypto assets to the IRS, but you do need to report your disposals when filing your taxes.
+This means it’s subject to capital gains tax.
+With capital gains tax, you don’t need to report the purchases of your crypto assets to the IRS, but you do need to report your disposals when you file your taxes.

-Anytime you sell your crypto for fiat (like USD), exchange your crypto for another asset, or use crypto to pay for goods or services, that is considered a taxable event.
+Anytime you sell your crypto for fiat money like USD, exchange your crypto for another asset, or use crypto to pay for goods or services, that’s considered a taxable event.

-If you would like to learn more about which taxable events will be shown in TaxBit, check out our article titled: TaxBit’s Transaction Types
+If you’d like to learn more about which taxable events will be shown in TaxBit, check out our article TaxBit’s Transaction Types.

-If you would like to learn more about the capital gains tax on crypto, you’ll find some great information on our blog post titled: Cryptocurrency Tax Reporting, Clarified: What To Include on Your Tax Return
+If you’d like to learn more about the capital gains tax on crypto, you’ll find some great information on our blog post Cryptocurrency Tax Reporting, Clarified: What To Include on Your Tax Return.

 Still have questions?
 Send us an email at firstname.lastname@example.org or chat with us using our live chat feature, and we'd be happy to help!